promo-code-1/csgoroll-promo-code/README.md

 3.  **Enter the Code** – Type **HELLANEW** or any other active promo code in the provided field.
 4.  **Claim Your Bonus** – Enjoy your **3 free cases** and a **5% deposit bonus** instantly!

-## CSGORoll Promo Codes for 2025
+## CSGORoll Promo Codes for new users

-Here are the most up-to-date promo codes you can use on CSGORoll in 2025:
+Here are the most up-to-date promo codes you can use on CSGORoll in March 2025:

 *   **HELLA3** – Get **3 free cases** and a **5% deposit bonus**.
 *   **GAMBLE-CSGO** – Unlock **3 free cases** and a **5% deposit bonus**.